How GS Works, What Makes GS Different and Unique

 Through a variety of domestic and international regulatory testing protocols Goldshield products have been shown to possess very unique characteristics:

-Part 1: is the “silane base.”
+Possess a surface penetrating compound that provides better coverage and thus better efficacy, 1A, there is the “silane base.”
 This is the compound that anchors and triggers the covalent bonding functionality which allows Goldshield 5 and 75 to adhere to surfaces and textiles and remain durable for up to 90 days.
-Goldshield’s 5 and 75 resultant durability means Goldshield is not fugitive, i.e., does not leach or become mobile.
 Goldshield actually becomes part of the surface to which it is applied.

 Part 2: is the “nitrogen” molecule, which is positively charged (+).
 Key: many microbes are negatively charged; therefore, as in nature, the nitrogen molecules in Goldshield “attract” the negatively charged microbes toward them until contact.

-Part 3: is a long carbon chain that releases an ionic charge that literally punctures the microbe’s cell membrane upon contact hereby instantly killing the microbe … mechanically.
+Part 3: is a long carbon chain that releases an ionic charge that disrupts the microbe’s cell membrane upon contact mechanically inactivating the microbe .
 At the same time, the quaternary compound component of Goldshield denatures the microbe’s proteins . . . chemically.
-This DUAL killing functionality is unique to Goldshield and very important because a DUAL kill assures an INSTANT KILL ON CONTACT, therefore microbes do NOT have time to regenerate into “superbugs.”
-These features are unique to Goldshield.